agbales/presidential-payments-api/README.md

 A RESTful API for ProPublica's [Spending at Trump Properties](https://www.propublica.org/datastore/dataset/spending-at-trump-properties) CSV.

 ## Documentation

-#### Swagger
-The API documentation can be found [here](https://propublicatrump-spending.appspot.com/api-docs/).
+The OpenAPI documentation can be found at: [https://propublicatrump-spending.appspot.com/api-docs/](https://propublicatrump-spending.appspot.com/api-docs/).
 Swagger allows you to test out API calls directly from the docs.

-Explainatio of the routes:
+## About the Routes

 [https://propublicatrump-spending.appspot.com/distinct](https://propublicatrump-spending.appspot.com//distinct)